 Colorado’s historic metal mining districts tell the tale of a state rich in mineral resources.
-From precious metals to lead, zinc, copper, molybdenum and tungsten: Colorado has a variety of mineral deposits that are still mined today.
+From precious metals to lead, zinc, copper, molybdenum and tungsten: the state has a variety of mineral deposits that are still mined today.
 Geologists and miners recognized a broad area throughout the central part of the state that contained many precious minerals, the so-called Colorado Mineral Belt.
 This region has produced much of the state’s mineral wealth for many decades, beginning in the late-1800s.
-Prospectors came from all parts of the world to seek their fortune in the Colorado mountains.
-When prices of metals were high, mining hit boom times, creating large communities like historic Leadville.
-Some towns disappeared after mineral prices fell or when mineral resources were depleted.
+Prospectors came from all parts of the world to seek their fortune in the Rocky Mountains.
+When prices of metals were high, mining (and miners) had boom times, creating large communities like historic Leadville.
+Some towns completely disappeared after mineral prices fell or when mineral resources were depleted.

 The CGS historically had an extensive set of information on historical metal mining districts in the state.
 We recently re-compiled that information into a downloadable data package and a GIS map:

 ON-007-08D Historic Metal Mining Districts of Colorado (Data) – v20201112 — Includes a compilation of individual mining district histories including the location, mineralogy, production, and references as well as GIS shapefiles of all the districts that include hyperlinks to the documents.

 ON-007-08M Historic Metal Mining Districts of Colorado (Map) – v20201112 — This online map includes the estimated mining district boundaries and hyperlinks to summaries about the location, mineralogy, production, and references associated with each mining district.

 Four additional county-based publications have sections on the particular historic mining districts in each:

 RS-37 Geology and Mineral Resources of Gunnison County, Colorado — Includes section on mining districts located in the county.